danielbarbozadasilva/web-site-restaurant-cardoso/README.md

-## Site Cardoso Restaurants
+### Website Cardoso Restaurants
-Developed as a final project in the training of Front-End Developer at Instituto Infnet.
+#### One Page Website Project for Cardoso Restaurants - developed as a final project in the training of Front-End Developer at Institute INFNET.